learn-co-curriculum/introduction-to-data-science/README.md

 ### Welcome

-Nice job, the hardest part is over!
-You made it here, to Flatiron School's Data Science course.
+Congratulations on signing up for  Flatiron School's Data Science Bootcamp Prep course on Learn.co.
+You’re in the right place to begin learning key foundational skills data scientists use every day.

 ### Why Data Science

-Data science is a good place to be.
+Simply put, data science is where it’s at.

 ![](./structured-unstructured.png)

-The **amount** of is increasing each year, and data scientists like us will be needed to collect and interpret this data.
+The amount of captured data is increasing each year, and data scientists like us will be needed to collect and interpret this data.

-As you may have guessed, more companies are looking for data scientists who have the skills to collect this information and turn them into insights.
+As such, more companies are looking for data scientists who have the necessary skills to collect this information and turn them into meaningful insights.

 ![](./data-science-postings.png)

-Let's spend take another look at this chart.
-In 2017, there were *five times* number of data science job postings as in there were three years earlier.
+Take a look at the chart above from indeed.com.
+In 2017, there were five times the number of data science job postings as there were three years earlier.

-And it's not just businesses that make use of this information.
+And it's not just businesses that are seeking to employ positions in data science.

 * In 2015, forty percent of federal agencies had a chief data officer.
 * Data science has been used to forecast episodes of civil unrest and detect outbreaks of health crises like Ebola.

 ### What is data science?

 For our purposes, data science involves the following fields: programming, machine learning or statistical algorithms, and business intelligence.

 Let's see this as a venn diagram:

 <img src="./VennDiagram_v2.png" alt="Drawing" style="width: 300px;"/>

-And, in solving problems, we will use the following process:

-* **Collect**: Gather and clean the relevant data
-* **Explore**: Make sense of the data
-* **Train**: Choose  statistical or machine learning model and optimize the model based on the existing data
-* **Predict**: Make predictions with the trained model

-So now you may have a sense of why data scientists need a range of skills:

-* To *collect* the data,
+You can see from this diagram that data scientists need a range of skills.
+Let’s break those skills down a bit and review how they work together:

-    * we need **programming** to gather and organize the data
+** Programming Skills** -- to collect data, we need programming or coding skills to gather it.

-* In *exploring* the data
-    * we use **programming** and **business intelligence** skills

-* And in * training * and * predicting *
+** Business Intelligence ** -- to explore the data, we need a background in the data we are reviewing to provide context on how best to organize it.
-    * we use **statistics and machine learning** to build a model that makes predictions,
+** Math & Statistics Knowledge ** -- to make predictions with the data, we need to use statistics and machine learning to build a model.
-    * and **business intelligence** to provide context throughout this step

-### Data Science at Flatiron School
+This course will teach you the necessary programming skills in Python, as well as the math and statistical skills you’ll need to build prediction models.

+Ultimately, Business Intelligence will be determined by the job, industry, agency, or area of expertise you’ll be hired into as a data scientist.
+For the purposes of this course though, we’ll walk you through the background of a given project and describe what we’re aiming to solve.

+In the process, we’ll explore a number of different subject areas (music, movies, even New York City taxi data!) giving you real-world practice so you can leverage data science as a skill for any organization capturing data.

+### Next Up

 As a Flatiron School course, we designed the course to provide the following: